 The magic, the beauty, the other-world feeling just keeps pulling me back to Paris.
 I will without a shadow of a doubt go back to this ethereal place.

 On my next trip, I’ll be going on a free walking tour of Montmartre, seeing the Moulin Rouge, going back to the Louvre, going inside Notre Dame, and visiting more museums, like the Musée d’Orsay and the Orangerie (Bonjour, Monet!).
 And, of course, I will be going back to the Eiffel Tower 10 or 12 times.

+I hope these tips for how to spend 2 days in Paris help you plan your own trip.
 What are your favorite places in Paris?
 What should I visit next?
-Thanks for reading, and au revoir for now!
+Au revoir for now!

 // Thanks for reading!
 Let’s connect on Facebook, Instagram, Pinterest, and Twitter.
 If you would like to know when I’ve written a new post, you can follow me on Bloglovin’ or subscribe to my email list.
 See you next time!